 Here’s a repeatable process that keeps experiments honest and privacy-clean:

 - Pick a single primary metric.
 Decide your success measure before you start — sign-up rate, click-through, or completed checkout.
-Don’t fish for a metric that happens to look good afterward.
+Post-hoc metric selection is how most test “wins” are manufactured.

 - Estimate your sample size.
-Use a sample-size calculator with your baseline conversion rate and the smallest improvement worth detecting.
+Use a sample-size calculator with your baseline conversion rate and the minimum detectable effect you care about.
 This tells you how long to run.
+Running shorter because “it looks good” is the most common mistake in this whole discipline.

 - Tag the outcome by variant.
 Fire a privacy-friendly goal that records which variant produced the conversion — in aggregate, never per person.

 - Decide, then ship the winner.
-If you hit significance, roll out the winner to 100% of traffic and archive the test.
+Hit significance?
+Roll out the winner to 100% of traffic and archive the test.
+No winner after the pre-set run?
+That’s a valid result — it means the change didn’t matter enough to measure.

 Reading Results Without Fooling Yourself

 The hardest part of testing isn’t running it — it’s not lying to yourself with the numbers.
-A few rules keep you honest:
+A few rules:

 - Don’t peek and stop early.
 Checking results repeatedly and stopping the moment one variant looks ahead dramatically inflates false positives.
 Set your duration in advance and wait it out.

 - Respect statistical significance.
-A common threshold is 95% confidence, meaning roughly a 1-in-20 chance the result is noise.
-Below that, you don’t have a winner — you have a hunch.
+The conventional threshold is 95% confidence — about a 5% chance of crowning a “winner” that’s really just noise.
+Below that, you don’t have a winner.
+You have a hunch.

 - Watch the absolute numbers.
 A “40% lift” on 12 conversions is meaningless.
-You need enough events per variant for the math to mean anything.
+You need enough events per variant for the math to mean anything — typically at least 100 conversions per variant before the percentages stabilize.

 - Test one thing at a time.
-If you change the headline and the button color, a win tells you nothing about which change caused it.
+Change the headline and the button color, and a win tells you nothing about which caused it.
+If you want to test multiple elements simultaneously, that’s a multivariate test — a different methodology with higher traffic requirements.

 Common Mistakes to Avoid

 - Re-bucketing returning visitors mid-test.
-If your assignment shifts a returning visitor from A to B, their behavior pollutes both buckets.
-Use a stable per-experiment seed so the split stays consistent for the test’s lifetime.
+If your assignment logic shifts a returning visitor from A to B partway through, their behavior pollutes both buckets.
+The experiment seed must stay stable for the test’s lifetime — rotate it only when you start a new experiment.

 - Testing during anomalies.
-A viral post, a sale, or a traffic spike from one source can distort results.
-Note any unusual events and consider re-running.
+A viral post, a sale, or a traffic spike from an unusual source can distort results badly.
+Note any unusual events and consider re-running if the spike was significant.

-- Ignoring segments that matter.
+- Ignoring device segments.
 Mobile and desktop visitors often behave differently.
-You don’t need to track individuals to split aggregate results by device type.
+You don’t need to track individuals to split aggregate results by device type — most privacy analytics tools expose this as a dimension already.

 - Quietly collecting more than you need.
 The whole point is restraint.
-If your test setup starts hoarding data, you’ve recreated the problem you were avoiding.
+If your test setup starts hoarding variant-level data at the individual level “just in case,” you’ve recreated the problem you were solving.
+Aggregate is enough.

 Frequently Asked Questions